 Among important achievements to which the Caucus contributed one should mention the U.S. annual financial support for Ukraine, adoption of legislation to create a Washington DC memorial honoring the victims of the 1932-1933 Holodomor-genocide, and Ukraine's graduation from the provisions of the U.S. Jackson-Vanik amendment.

 In February 2015, the Senate Ukraine Caucus was created.
-Sen. R. Portman (R-OH) and Sen. R. Durbin (D-IL) co-chair the Caucus.
-There are currently around two dozen members of the Caucus.
+Senator Dick Durbin (D-IL) and Senator Roger Wicker (R-MS) co-chair the Caucus.
+There are currently 19 members of the Caucus.

 Members of the Caucuses meet regularly with representatives of the Ukrainian Government and members of the Ukrainian Parliament.
 They also participate actively in events on the Hill dedicated to supporting Ukraine.
 One such example are the Ukrainian Days in the U.S. Congress.
 Active position of the Ukrainian community in the United States is an important factor in the Caucuses’ work.